 Despite the British intensifying their search operations after these incidents, they were never able to catch the slippery revolutionary.
 The same year, Azad transformed the HRA into Hindustan Socialist Republican Association (HSRA) with the help of revolutionaries like Bhagwati Charan Vohra, Bhagat Singh, Sukhdev Thapar and Rajguru to achieve their primary aim of an independent India based on socialist principles.

 But a tragedy was approaching, In 1931, the police had been tipped by an informant about a meeting between Azad and his friend Sukhdev Raj.
-On Febuary 27, they set up a cordon with a troop of 80 sepoys to surround the park and moved in to arrest the cornered revolutionaries.
+On February 27, they set up a cordon with a troop of 80 sepoys to surround the sprawling Alfred Park in Allahabad and moved in to arrest the cornered revolutionaries.

 But Azad and his friend refused to surrender and opened fire, taking refuge behind a tree.